wongjiahau/Pineapple/specification/Branching-and-Loop.md

 let fruits = [`apple`, `banana`, `pineapple`]

 // Note that 1 to fruits.length will yield [1,2,3]
-for i in 1 to fruits.length
+for i in 1 :to: fruits.length
-    print fruits.(i)
+    print: fruits.(i)

 for fruit in fruits
-    print fruit
+    print: fruit

 let i <- 1